 ZIMMER: Thank you.

 INSKEEP: Oh, now this is cool.
 National Geographic hired a photographer who used a nearly extinct photo technique to capture images of actually extinct species.
-You can see those images at NPR.org.
+See those images at NPR.org.
 Transcript provided by NPR, Copyright NPR.